J-Sanderson/100-days-of-code/log-round2.md

 ### Day 38: March 29 2018

 **Today's Progress:** Picking up some more D3 while I continue with pixel art for the roguelike.
 Worked on axes and now I think I have enough to create a basic chart.
+Put something together using the first FCC challenge's data (which meant learning to fetch JSON in D3 rather than using hardcoded sets).
+It looks ok but I need to get better at using scales.

-**Thoughts:** Trying to assess if I feel confident enough to start the first FCC D3 challenge now or later...
+**Thoughts:** Trying to assess if I feel confident enough to start the first FCC D3 challenge now or later... jumping in feels daunting but I figure making something is the best way to learn.

 ### Day 37: March 28 2018